hhaamna/A2_25K-0024/README.md

     return (int)(price / 500000) == (int)(other.price / 500000);
 }

-// In User class
 bool operator==(const User& other) const {
     return userID == other.userID;
 }

-// In Marketplace class
 int operator+(const Marketplace& other) const {
     return listingCount + other.listingCount;
 }

-// In Listing class
 bool operator==(const Listing& other) const {
     return city == other.city;
 }